 High-cost financing for high-risk industries or business owners with poor credit.

 What’s an alternative business loan?

 Technically, an alternative business loan can be any type of business financing from a nonbank lender.
 But some online lenders have started to use the term to refer to a specific type of short-term loan that comes with a fixed fee instead of interest.
 Once you get your funds, you pay back the loan in fixed daily installments over a short period of time.
-Some lenders might also refer to this type of financing as working capital loans or short-term loans.
+Some lenders might also refer to this type of financing as business payday loans, working capital loans or short-term loans.

 How do alternative business loans work?

 Typically, businesses can borrow between $5,000 and $500,000.
-However, you could find lenders that offer as little as $2,500 or as much as $2 million if you do some digging.
+However, you could find lenders that offer as little as $2,500 or as much as $2 million in business financing if you do some digging.
 How much you can borrow often depends on your monthly revenue — most allow between 80% and 150% of what your business brings in each month.